DAS-OATs/astrocook/docs/flux_cb.md

   </tbody>
 </table>

-Scale the y axis by its value at a given x.
+*Scale the y axis by its value at a given point.*

+The `y` and `dy` columns of the spectrum and the line list (if present) are multiplied by the value of the spectrum `y` at a given `x`, computed with [`numpy.interp`](https://numpy.org/doc/stable/reference/generated/numpy.interp.html?highlight=interp#numpy.interp).

+The scaling is done in place, without creating a new session.

-###  Deredden spectrum
+###  De-redden spectrum
 <table>
   <tbody>
     <tr>